EvanHahn/ring-secure-headers/README.md

 ## Usage

+ring-secure-headers is made up of several Ring middleware.
+You can learn more about this on the [Ring wiki](https://github.com/ring-clojure/ring/wiki/Concepts#middleware).

 ### Expect-CT

 The `Expect-CT` HTTP header tells browsers to expect Certificate Transparency.
 For more about Certificate Transparency and this header, see [this blog post](https://scotthelme.co.uk/a-new-security-header-expect-ct/) and the [in-progress spec](https://datatracker.ietf.org/doc/draft-stark-expect-ct).